HiDeoo/starlight-theme-rapide/docs/src/content/docs/examples/markdown.md

 ## Links

-Fusce tincidunt urna at [ultricies](#_) sollicitudin.
+Some text content with a [link](#_) to another page.

 ## Lists

-- Lorem
+- List items
-- Ipsum
+- can
-  - Dolor
+  - be
-  - Sit
+  - nested
-- Amet
+- and
-  1. Consectetur
+  1. be
-  2. Adipiscing
+  2. numbered

 ## Tables